 - 3. Mash the avocados on a plate with a fork until they are smooth, but with the odd lump for texture.
 Stir in the lime juice, chilies, and salt.
 Scrape into a bowl, cover, and chill for an hour.
 Stir in the cilantro, taste, and adjust the seasoning and citrus to taste.

-- 4. Lob spoons of the guacamole onto the pork meatballs hot from the griddle.
+- 4. Lob spoons of the guacamole onto the pork meatballs hot from the griddle or pass the guacamole on the side.
 If you want to eat this as a main course, you can make the pork balls into large, flat burgers, broil them in the same way, top them with guacamole, and put them over and under a good floury bun or tortilla.

 Spiced Pork Meatballs with Guacamole Recipe © 2004 Tamasin Day-Lewis.
 Photo © 2004 David Loftus.
 All rights reserved.